 Belhaven and Belhaven Heights

-The Historic Belhaven neighborhood has joined neighboring Belhaven Heights on the National Register of Historic Places, making it the largest historic district in the state of Mississippi.
+In 2012 the Historic Belhaven neighborhood joined neighboring Belhaven Heights on the National Register of Historic Places, making it the largest historic district in the state of Mississippi.
 In 2014, Greater Belhaven was designated as one of the 10 Great Neighborhoods for 2014 by the American Planning Association (APA).

 To stand behind its mission, GBNF renovated a circa-1925 cottage at 954 Fortification Street as its headquarters, winning a Preservation Award from the City of Jackson in 2004; the Adaptive Re-Use Partnership Award from Mississippi Main Street in 2004; and the MHT Trustees Award for Organizational Excellence in 2004 for its efforts to preserve Belhaven and Belhaven Heights.